What is the Financial Services Compensation Scheme (FSCS)?

 Straightforward insurance claims take three months, but often this can be longer.

-Can FSCS help with a claim for someone who is deceased?
+Can the FSCS help with a claim for someone who is deceased?

 Yes - but you'll need to provide proof and documentation from all executors and administrators dealing with the deceased's accounts.